cdli-gh/annodoc/index.md

 ### Suppliers and receivers

-TO BE CONFIRMED: If no verb is provided, mark suppliers as ERG, receivers as DAT and commodities as ABS.
+If no verb is provided, mark suppliers as ERG, receivers as DAT and commodities as ABS.
+This corresponds to the verbal frame of "give":

-TODO: compare with explicit verbs of supply and reception:
+"give": ERG supplier, DAT recipient, ABS commodity, ABL source

 ~~~ conllu
 1	a-bi-a-ti	_	to.Abiati	_	_	2	DAT	_	_